YU000jp/logseq-plugin-blank-line/readme.md

   - Adding rows to a page
     - Right-click on the page name to access a menu.
 Select one of the following options.
        > The number of rows can be configured in the plugin settings.
-    1. Menu Item `🦢 Blank Lines to Top ⏫`
+    1. Menu Item `🦢 New Lines to Top ⏫`
         > Add the specified number of lines to the top of the page.
-    2. Menu Item `🦢 Blank Lines to Bottom ⏬`
+    2. Menu Item `🦢 New Lines to Bottom ⏬`
         > Add the specified number of lines to the bottom of the page.

 Clearing Rows